 You may be wondering what causes hives.
 Generally, hives are a result of an allergic reaction.
 Allergic reactions cause the release of histamines within the body, which may cause hives to appear.
 Certain chemicals found in foods, exposure to the sun, reactions to medications, or even insect stings could cause hives.
 For some people, a concrete cause for hives is never found.

 Signs and Symptoms of Hives

-It’s important to know the signs and symptoms of hives so you can begin using a hives treatment as soon as you notice them.
+It’s important to know the signs and symptoms of hives so you can begin using a hive treatment as soon as you notice them.